Debt Repayment Plan (or Summary Instalment Orders - SIO)

 - take on any new debt over $1,000 without making the new creditor aware that you are currently in a SIO.
 You should let them know in writing to avoid any misunderstandings.

-Your SIO can include:
+Your SIO will include:

 Some debts are legally excluded from the SIO.
 You have to pay for them as well as your SIO payments.
 Excluded debts include: